saulocandido/saulocandido-envent-driven-microservice/README.md

 2. **Event Bus with Abstraction**: Provides an interface for event publication and subscription.
 The abstraction allows for easy integration with different messaging systems or in-memory event handling.

 3. **DDD with Abstract Classes**: The domain layer is built using abstract classes that define the core business rules and entities.
-This promotes a clean separation between the domain logic and other parts of the application, such as infrastructure and UI.

 4. **Dockerized Infrastructure**: RabbitMQ is used as the event bus, and MongoDB serves as the primary data store.
 Both services are run in Docker containers for ease of setup and consistency across different environments.